Good Deal? Everything to Know About Norwegian’s “Free At Sea” Offer (Including Free at Sea Plus)

 You Still Have to Pay Gratuity or Extra Fees… Even on Included Things

 One of the biggest draws to the Norwegian sale is that you can get unlimited open bar on your trip.
 With the price of alcohol on a cruise being high (think $10-14 for a cocktail or about $6-8 for a beer), having bar privileges can be a huge money saver.
-Meanwhile, Norwegian charges $109 for an unlimited drink package.
+Meanwhile, the cost of a drink package on a cruise is normally around $80-$100 across cruise lines.
 On a 7-day trip, that’s hundreds of dollars you’re saving by having it included.

-So on a 7-night cruise, you’d actually pay $210 per person for the drink package.
-A couple traveling together would have to pay $420 as both people would be required to get the package if one person does.
+So on a 7-night cruise, you’d actually pay $199.50 per person for the drink package.
+A couple traveling together would have to pay $399 as both people would be required to get the package if one person does.
+That’s still a great deal, but it’s not exactly “free.”

 It’s similar with the specialty dining package.
-There, you will see gratuities on the included meals with the offer ($20 per meal), which are paid when booking.
+There, you will see gratuities on the included meals with the offer ($20 per person, per meal), which are paid when booking.

 You Don’t Have to Select a Perk If You Don’t Want It